pablo67340/GetBack/README.md

 <img align="right" src="https://i.imgur.com/GCZVCyQ.png" height="200" width="200">

 # GetBack (Java GET/Backend)
-GetBack is an attempt to create a framework Java developers can use to put their skills to the test.
-Typically websites involve Apache, PHP, JavaScript, or even in ServerLet form using GlassFish or Tomcat.
-GetBack aims to eliminate the use for all of those.
+GetBack is an attempt to create a framework Java developers can use to put their skills to the test and make websites!
+Typically websites involve installing a stack, LAMP, WAMP, JAMP, XAMPP, ETC. GetBack aims to eliminate the use for almost all of those.
 GetBack is a lightweight HTTP server that utilizes a WebsitePlugin framework to provide you an easy to use server that can comminucate using standard MySQL or other data methods.
 GetBack supports javascript powered websites such as Angular or React.
+GetBack only requires Java, MySQL to be installed(only if you plan on using MySQL).

 ## GetBack 1.x
 GetBack is currently in early development and much, if not all of the code is subject to change.
 Features will be added and bugs squashed,